2024 United Kingdom general election in England

-The 2024 United Kingdom general election in England was held on Thursday 4 July across 543 constituencies within the nine regions in England.
+On 4 July 2024, the 2024 United Kingdom general election was held in England, to elect all 650 members of the House of Commons, with 543 constituencies being in England.

 Electoral system

 The election was fought under the boundaries created by the 2023 Periodic Review of Westminster constituencies.
 Due to population growth, England elected 10 more MPs than in 2019.
 The North East, North West, and West Midlands lost seats, while the East Midlands, East, London, South East, and South West gained seats.